giantswarm/docs/src/content/getting-started/create-workload-cluster/index.md

 ## Step 3: Template and create the workload cluster

 You will now create resources with `kubectl gs`.
 In particular, this tutorial uses the `kubectl gs template` command to create valid YAML for each resource.
-The templating commands do not immediately create the cluster – the resulting YAML manifest must be applied to the management cluster API  in order to create the cluster.
+The templating commands do not immediately create the cluster – the resulting YAML manifest must be applied to the management cluster API or committed to the Gitops repository in order to create the cluster.
 Alternatively, the Web UI provides a visual way to create clusters.

 You can template a cluster ([command reference]({{< relref "/use-the-api/kubectl-gs/template-cluster" >}})) as follows: